jotorren/microservices-transactions-tcc/README.md

 #### 3. Commands persistence and distribution

-At this point we know how persistence operations from a given Domain Service are translated into Commands, but once generated we need to save and distribute them to all available instances of that service.
+At this point we know how persistence operations executed by a service are translated into Commands, but once instantiated we need to save and distribute them to all service instances.
 This is accomplished by using Kafka persistent topics.
 Let's have a deeper look at the proposed mechanism:

 When a Composite Service asks the Coordinator (`TccRestCoordinator`) to open a new Composite Transaction, the first thing the latter does is to generate an UUID to uniquely identify that transaction.
-Then it creates as many topics as different Domain Services must be included, assigning them a name resulting from concatenating the UUID and an internal sequence number (building the so-called *partial transaction id*).
-Once all resources have been allocated, it returns to the Composite Service a `CompositeTransaction` object that includes the transaction global UUID and all the partial transaction ids.
+Then it creates as many topics as different Domain Services must be coordinated, assigning them a name that results from concatenating the UUID and an internal sequence number (building the so-called *partial transaction id*).
+Once all resources have been allocated, it returns to the Composite Service a `CompositeTransaction` object that includes the transaction global UUID and all partial ids.
 From this moment on, any call dispatched by the Composite Service to a Domain Service will always include the corresponding partial transaction id (as an extra `@PathParam`)

-Furthermore, the JPA entity listener responsible for generating Commands (see point #2) requires the name of the topic to use for publishing them (after a proper serialization process has been applied).
-How can that standard JPA class obtain a value available inside an `Spring` bean? `ThreadLocal` variables come to the rescue: just before a Domain Service makes the first call to a `DAO`, it adds its partial transaction id to a `ThreadLocal` variable.
-Because of JPA listeners run in the same thread as the `EntityManager` operation they have access to any  `ThreadLocal` variable created by the service and can retrieve the partial transaction id from it.
+Furthermore, the JPA entity listener responsible for generating Commands (see point #2) requires the name of the topic to use for publishing them (after a proper serialization process has been applied to the Command).
+How can that standard JPA class obtain a value available inside an `Spring` bean? `ThreadLocal` variables come to the rescue: just before the first call to a `DAO`, the Domain Service adds its partial transaction id to a `ThreadLocal` variable.
+Because of JPA listeners run in the same thread as the `EntityManager` operation, they have access to any  `ThreadLocal` variable created by the service and can retrieve the partial transaction id from it.
 Finally, a `org.springframework.kafka.core.KafkaTemplate` instance is used to send the `JSON` representation of the Command to the appropriate topic.